National Flower of Turkey: The Stunning Tulip Its Power

 Turkish pottery and ceramics are famous worldwide for their intricate, colorful designs.

-Notably, the tulip is a predominant motif in these artworks, adding depth and vibrant charm to these decorative and functional pieces.
+Notably, it is a predominant motif in these artworks, adding depth and vibrant charm to these decorative and functional pieces.

 Some of my favorite work is the hand-painting of tulips on ceramics in Cappadocia.